Servando1990/Relu/README.md

 Curreently the model is an Xgboost model that takes in a variety of features and outputs a price.
 The model is trained on a open source dataset of historical pricing data.
 The model is is trained with Modal instances and the dashboard is deployed using Gradio on Hugging Face spaces

-This is version 0.1 for demostration purposes only.
-The model is not production ready.

 ## Project Structure